-- There is a good correlation between met-mast and estimated lower-half rotor shears, with Pearson's coefficients above 0.9 and RMS errors around $4e^{-2}$: - There is an excellent correlation between the full-rotor shear extended above the mast and the one estimated by harmonic loads, with Pearson's coefficients above 0.99 and RMS errors around 4e-3; - Training with 1-min or 10-min averages produces shear estimates of a very similar quality, but there is a marginal improvement of the wind direction for the longer time window.
-This is probably due to the noisier nature of wind direction, which is measured here only at hub height.
+- There is a good correlation between met mast and estimated lower-half-rotor shears, with Pearson's coefficients above 0.9 and RMS errors around 4×10^{-2} . - There is an excellent correlation between the full-rotor shear extended above the mast and the one estimated by harmonic loads, with Pearson's coefficients above 0.99 and RMS errors around 4×10^{-3} . - Training with 1 or 10 min averages produces shear estimates of a very similar quality, but there is a marginal improvement of the wind direction for the longer time window.
+This is probably due to the noisier nature of wind direction, which is measured here only at hub height. - Notwithstanding a training based on 10 min averages, the quality of the correlation between estimates and references does not only apply to 10 min quantities, but it also extends to time-resolved 10 Hz signals.
+In this sense, the observer seems capable of following relatively fast changes in shear.
+This might be useful for certain application scenarios, as for example the tracking of horizontal shears induced by wake interactions.